optical/opticraft-control-panel/README.md

 ##Setup
 Setup is slightly challenging at the moment as this repository does not contain all the relevant database scripts needed to get the site up and running.
 This will be rectified at some point in the future.

 The web service can either run behind a reverse proxy or service requests directly.
+The `trust-proxy` configuration option should be enabled if run behind a proxy.
 Additionally it supports being run inside a virtual directory without any configuration changes.

 ##Running
 Simple execute `npm run start` and the service will be running on the configured port (default 8080).
 Logs are output to the console as JSON.
 When developing you can pipe the output through bunyan for a more readable format.